Mishalzeera/the-money-manager/README.md

 Its handy for the user to have a trail of incoming and outgoing finances in a single overview.
 It is also helpful to include modifications and deletions.
 A new database called "in_out_history" was created to contain this data.
-The author created the functions outside of the view codeblocks which made things a lot easier to visualise and debug.
+I created the functions outside of the view codeblocks which made things a lot easier to visualise and debug.
 The template simply shows the rudimentary return of data.
 More work will be done at the styling phase.

 ### Create Decorator That Ensures Functionality Only When User Is Logged In

-The author has been using the same key, {"name": session['user']} over and over everywhere in the app.
+I have been using the same key, {"name": session['user']} over and over everywhere in the app.
 Other than it being a nuisance to type out multiple times, there is also the additional security layer needed for when a page is directly accessed while no user is in session.
 This could potentially expose data.
 Mentor recommended the routes all starting with "if user in session:" then handling the functions with the "else" pointing to the login page.
-Mentor called this the "naive" approach which didn't not sit well with the authors feeling of needing to prove himself for some reason.
+Mentor called this the "naive" approach which didn't not sit well with my slightly competitive spirit.

 This involved some research - the Flask documentation was very handy as well as Stack Overflow.
 The "wraps" method was imported from functools and used to wrap the decorator.
 Being able to declare a variable to be accessed by the route from within the decorator was more of a challenge.
-The author was able to find a way of defining it in the global scope from within the decorator but that seemed to defeat the purpose.
+I was able to find a way of defining it in the global scope from within the decorator but that seemed to defeat the purpose.
 However, the security purpose was met.